ONSdigital/enterprise_metadata_model_updates/README.md

 ## To do

-- Bring the documentation for the overall model and the dissemination profile in line with the diagrams.
-This is due by 26 June.
 - Instructions for updating the repository will allow EMM project members to contribute to this repository.
-- Version 2 will focus on incorporating the DORA (process phase) domain profile into the model.
 - As the model is formally adopted, changing it will have implications across the business.
 Updates will therefore slow down and begin to follow a more predictable cycle (the form this cycle will take is not yet decided)

 ## Contact